EC528-Fall-2024/automation-snowflake-harness/README.md

 ## **Project Description**

-This project focuses on automating the deployment and management of Snowflake resources using CI/CD pipelines, specifically leveraging Flyway for database migrations and Harness for orchestration.
+This project focuses on automating the deployment and management of Snowflake resources using CI/CD pipelines, specifically leveraging Liquibase for database migrations and Harness for orchestration.
 The goal is to streamline the creation, modification, and deletion of key Snowflake resources, including databases, schemas, users, roles, and data warehouses, in a secure and scalable manner.

 ---

 ## **1. Vision and Goals of the Project**

 The project aims to provide an automated, repeatable, and scalable solution for managing Snowflake resources.
-By integrating Flyway and Harness, this solution will enable teams to deploy database changes and resource configurations with minimal manual intervention.
+By integrating Liquibase and Harness, this solution will enable teams to deploy database changes and resource configurations with minimal manual intervention.
 The automation will improve deployment consistency, reduce errors, and ensure secure and auditable management of Snowflake environments.

 Key goals:
 - Automate the deployment of Snowflake resources through CI/CD pipelines.
-- Implement a robust version control system for database migrations using Flyway.
+- Implement a robust version control system for database migrations using Liquibase.
 - Ensure secure and role-based access control for Snowflake resources.
 - Develop a scalable and easy-to-manage pipeline using Harness.